Air transports of heads of state and government: Philippines

+Former presidential aircraft

-Toward the end of the Marcos administration, the squadron of presidential aircraft consisted of one Boeing 707, one BAC One-Eleven, one NAMC YS-11 and one Fokker F28 Fellowship airliner, along with one Sikorsky S-62A, two Bell UH-1N, one Aérospatiale SA 330 Puma and two Sikorsky S-70AS helicopters.
-President Corazon Aquino used some of these aircraft and sold others as austerity measures.
-Subsequent administration used one Fokker F28, which is primarily used for the President's domestic trips and is also called Kalayaan (Filipino for "Freedom") One when the President is on board, one Fokker F27 aircraft, which was subsequently retired by the Rodrigo Duterte administration as they acquired new aircraft during the COVID-19 pandemic.
+Toward the end of the Marcos administration, the squadron of presidential aircraft consisted of airliners such as one Boeing 707, one BAC One-Eleven, one NAMC YS-11, and one Fokker F28 Fellowship, along with helicopters such as one Sikorsky S-62A, two Bell UH-1N, one Aérospatiale SA 330 Puma, and two Sikorsky S-70AS.
+President Corazon Aquino used some of these aircraft and sold others as an austerity measure.
+Subsequent administrations used one Fokker F28, which was primarily used for the president's domestic trips and was also called Kalayaan (Filipino for "Freedom") One when the president was on board, and one Fokker F27 aircraft, which was subsequently retired by the Duterte administration as they acquired new aircraft during the COVID-19 pandemic.